pudly/schmopera-hugo/content/articles/tim-vernon-artistic-director.md

 ---
-title: Tim Vernon, Artistic Director²
+title: "Tim Vernon, Artistic Director²"
 ---

 If you've not yet heard the news, Maestro Timothy Vernon has been appointed the new Artistic Director of [Opera Lyra Ottawa](/scene/people/opera-lyra-ottawa/).
 Vernon will begin immediately with the 2015/16 season, and he'll maintain his position as Artistic Director of [Pacific Opera Victoria](/scene/companies/pacific-opera-victoria/).
 A busy man just got busier.